 - Browse Course Catalog to view all courses listed in the Graduate and Undergraduate Catalogs.
 (Note: not all courses in the Course Catalog are offered every semester.)

 - Register for Classes to search and register for classes that are offered by semester.
 See the video tutorial or written instructions on our Registration Information page.

 All degree-seeking undergraduate students will need to obtain a registration personal identification number (PIN) from their faculty advisor or Highlander Success Center advisor.
 A registration PIN is needed in order to register for classes.

 ***Graduate Students do not need a registration PIN to register for classes.

 Registration Start Times

-Individual registration start times for all students are currently displayed in the Registration Channel of the Academics Tab in the MyRU portal.
-Undergraduate student registration start times are prioritized according to student classification, e.g., seniors begin before juniors, juniors before sophomores, etc. Registration is no longer conducted in two phases.
-Once your registration time begins, it will remain open until the conclusion of Spring 2014 registration on Thursday, Dec.
-19, or the end of the add/drop period for a given summer term.
-Be sure to check your registration times immediately and make your advising appointments as soon as you can.
+Individual registration start times for all students are found by clicking Prepare for Registration on the Registration Landing page.
+Undergraduate student registration start times are prioritized according to student classification, e.g., seniors begin before juniors, juniors begin before sophomores, etc. Be sure to check your registration times immediately and make your advising appointments as soon as you can, if you haven’t already done so.
 For more on how undergraduate registration start times were assigned, click here.

-Temporary major restrictions on selected courses will be removed on Monday, Nov.
-18. Students with approved overloads may begin registering for more than 18 credit hours on Monday, Nov.
-18 as well.
+Temporary major restrictions on select courses will be removed on Monday, November 13th.
+Also, students with approved overloads may begin registering for more than 18 credit hours on Monday, November 13th.

 How to Register for Classes